-When you try too hard to create a sci-fi masterpiece, you eventually direct a film exactly like “Annihilation”.
+When you try too hard to create a sci-fi masterpiece, you eventually direct a film exactly like Annihilation (2018).

-Natalie Portman stars as a scientist, who is called to investigate a strange phenomenon that occurred somewhere in the U.S. She joins a team of other female specialists of various areas of expertise, and embarks on a journey into the unknown.
-Soon, they learn that this strange sphere covering the land hides a terrifying mystery.
+Natalie Portman stars as Lena, a scientist who is called to investigate a strange phenomenon called shimmer that occurred somewhere in the U.S. Upon arriving at the site, Lena learns about an expedition team that embarks on a journey into the unknown.
+Soon, the crew learns that this strange sphere covering the land hides a terrifying mystery.

-On top of this comes the ending, which is a pitiful attempt to poke the viewer, after more than an hour of hiking with the team of scientists.
-Garland aims at a huge mind blow, that could actually save “Annihilation” from a calamity.
-A gratifying ending would have made up for the stretched out “guts” of the film.
-Yet, even though it’s an acid trip to watch and listen, it fails to deliver the shivers that Garland wishes for.
-In the end, you will only sigh that its finally over.
+On top of that comes the ending, which feels like a half-baked attempt to instigate control over the chaotic plot after more than an hour of strolling around.
+Garland aims for a gargantuan mind-blow, one that would give philosophical meaning to Annihilation (2018).
+Such a gratifying ending would have constituted a fair pay-off for the stretched-out “guts” of the film.
+I’ll admit that the acid trip’s served by Rob Hardy’s incredible cinematography means pure joy to watch and listen to, yet it also fails to deliver the shivers – and answers – that Garland so desperately needs.
+In the end, you might only sigh that it’s finally over.

-There will be viewers, who’ll fall in love with “Annihilation”.
-Its murky script, with a faltering sense or clear direction, might appeal to those, who enjoy science fiction going wild.
+Well, there will be viewers, who’ll fall in love with Annihilation (2018).
+Its murky script, with its faltering sense or clear direction, might appeal to those, who enjoy science fiction going bonkers.
 To me personally, it went nuts.
-I can’t help, but feel let down by Alex Garland’s second feature.
-The premise of the film seemed like an instant classic, a kind “Alien”, but a lot more trippy.
-The final outcome is trippy indeed, but most of the time it’s just boring.
-And a few scenes couldn’t turn the tides.
+But I also can’t help but feel disappointed by Alex Garland’s second feature.
+The premise of the film seemed like an instant classic, an Alien (1979) kind, but a lot more trippy.
+The final outcome is trippy indeed, but most of the time it’s also boring.

 Hate Grade: 5.5/10